Edible Garden

-Rising in popularity, strawberries are grown all across Australia and Plant Health Australia states there are now an ‘’estimated 500 growers’’ that produce strawberries for sale.
-Whilst they’re produced around the country, production is focused in the eastern states with Queensland utilising the cooler months and the southern states producing during the warmer months.
+Rising in popularity, strawberries are grown all across Australia.
+Warm climates can maximise the mild autumn and winter for growing while cooler areas often have them fruit during spring and summertime.
 Strawberries are also an exceptional fruit to grow in the home garden with an exquisite flavour when ripened to maturity and eaten fresh.
 In this guide, we’ll explain how to grow strawberries from seed so you can do so at home.
 From when to plant strawberries to how to grow strawberries in pots, you’ll be well on your way to delicious strawberries in no time.

 Strawberry Classification